QRadar

 Output configuration

-If your message already has the required format, toggle Passthrough to send on the message exactly as it is received by the sink.
+If your message already has the required format, toggle Passthrough to send on the message exactly as the sink receives it.
+Uncheck Passthrough to manually format the message:

 Type